mgwinsor/mgwinsor.github.io/content/index-about.md

+# Home

+Welcome to my personal website.
+This is where you'll find my tech-related blog posts and some documentation of projects I have worked on.
+I mainly write on the topics listed below.

 ## Interests

-- Python, Rust, Go
+- Python & Go
-- Software and Data Engineering
+- Software Engineering & DevOps
-- DevOps
-- NeoVim + Tmux

-## Hobbies

-- Programming
-- Running
+- I use NeoVim, btw